 - stakeholder (e.g. worker) experiences, including their values, expectations and preferences.

-We often use these sources to develop our evidence-based practical tools or guides.
+We then use these sources to develop key messages targeted to relevant stakeholders.
+And, often, we use these sources to develop evidence-based practical tools or guides.

 Systematic reviews fall into the first category—best available research evidence.
 More specifically, the results of systematic reviews, combined with direct input from practitioners about their expertise and from stakeholders about their experiences (the latter two collected via surveys, interviews and focus groups), all contribute to building a practical evidence base for workplaces.